pivovarit/parallel-collectors/README.md

 ## Words of Caution

-Even if this tool makes it easy to parallelize things, it doesn't always mean that you should. **Parallelism comes with a price that can be often higher than not using it at all.** Threads are expensive to create, maintain and switch between, and you can only create a limited number of them.

-It's essential to follow up on the root cause and double-check if parallelism is the way to go.

-**It often turns out that the root cause can be addressed by using a simple JOIN statement, batching, reorganizing your data... or even just by choosing a different API method.**
+While Parallel Collectors and Virtual Threads make parallelization easy, it doesn't always mean it's the best choice.
+Platform threads are resource-intensive, and parallelism comes with a cost.

+Before opting for parallel processing, consider addressing the root cause through alternatives like DB-level JOIN statements, batching, data reorganization, or... simply selecting a more suitable API method.

 ----
 See [CHANGELOG.MD](https://github.com/pivovarit/parallel-collectors/blob/master/CHANGELOG.MD) for a complete version history.